 If the confirmed result is "HIV positive," this means you have HIV.
 Take a deep breath and plan your next steps:

-Most often, "confidential HIV testing" is offered.
-Your partner, family or employer won't be able to find out the result without your permission.
+In most cases, HIV testing is completely confidential.
+This means that nobody—not your partner, your family, your employer, or anyone else you don’t want to know—won't be able to find out the result without your permission.
 As with other medical information, your results are protected by privacy laws.

-If you are not comfortable with these conditions, you might prefer "anonymous HIV testing."
-If an HIV test is taken anonymously, the organization providing the test won't know your name or personal details -- you will be given a unique identifier to receive the test result.
+If you are not comfortable with the idea of being contacted with additional information and services, you may be able to request anonymous HIV testing when you have an HIV test done.
+If an HIV test is taken anonymously, the organization providing the test won't know your name or other personal details.
+Instead, you will be given a unique identifier you use to receive your test result.

 However, anonymous HIV testing is only available in some states and at some testing sites.
 To find out whether it is available, contact your local health department.

-The other way to test anonymously is to use a home testing kit.
+Of course, one other way to test anonymously is to use an at-home HIV testing kit.

 For some people, just the idea of getting tested for HIV can be terrifying.
 Living with HIV is far from a death sentence, especially if you get diagnosed and start treatment quickly.
 (Bonus: When HIV treatment works, it also makes it impossible for you to transmit the virus to others.)
 The law also protects people living with HIV from most forms of discrimination.